pingcap/docs/telemetry.md

 ## What gets shared?

-The usage information includes the deployment characteristics of the cluster, hardware information and user performed operations.
-The followings describe details for each component.
-Note that the details that get shared may change over time.
+The followings describe shared usage information in detail for each component.
+The details that get shared may change over time.
 The changes will be announced in release notes if that happens.

+> **Note:**
+>
-In all cases, data stored in the cluster by users will not be shared.
+> **In all cases**, data stored in the cluster by users will **not** be shared.
 You may also refer to [PingCAP Privacy Policy](https://pingcap.com/privacy-policy/).

 ### TiDB